 It is now unlawful to rent out a private dwelling with an F or G EPC rating, with landlords facing fines of up to £5,000 for non-compliance.

-The government are proposing that all newly rented private properties will be required to have a minimum EPC rating of C or above by 2025, with existing tenancies compliant by 2028.
+The Government was proposing that all newly rented private properties will be required to have a minimum EPC rating of C or above by 2025, with existing tenancies compliant by 2028.
+However, in a speech by Prime Minister Rishi Sunak on the 20th September 2023, these plans will no longer be going ahead.

-It poses real challenges for landlords, especially those with older properties in their portfolio, which may need significant investment to bring up to standard.
+Had they gone ahead, these changes would’ve posed a real challenge for landlords, especially those with older properties in their portfolio, which would’ve needed significant investment to bring up to standard.

 The initial changes that came into force in 2020 led to an estimated 290,000 rental properties needing improvement work to bring them up to an EPC rating of E, at an average cost of £1,200 per property.

-Given that 36% of the UK’s 4.4million private rented properties were built before 1940 and, according to Shawbrook, 23% of landlords admitted their properties were rated D or below, there could be even more properties in need of an upgrade by 2025 before they can be newly rented.
+Given that 36% of the UK’s 4.4million private rented properties were built before 1940 and, according to Shawbrook, 23% of landlords admitted their properties were rated D or below.

 A further 27% of landlords don’t know the rating of their property, or what work would be required to bring it up to an EPC C rating.

-Failure to upgrade the properties could cost landlords an average of £9,500 per year in lost rent, while the cost of upgrades is estimated at £5,900 per property.
+Failure to upgrade the properties could’ve cost landlords an average of £9,500 per year in lost rent, while the cost of upgrades was estimated at £5,900 per property.

 EPC ratings range from A (most efficient) to G (least efficient), with the rating determined by: